Authors can check the status of a manuscript at any time in the submission system. Authors will also be notified by email when a decision is made.

 The Academic Editor is anonymous to authors and reviewers unless and until a manuscript is accepted for publication.
 The editor’s name is then indicated in the published article.

 Will editors and reviewers know the names of authors during review?

-The names of the authors are not anonymous to reviewers or editors during review so that they can assess potential conflicts of interest.
+The names of the authors are anonymous to reviewers or editors during review so that they can assess potential conflicts of interest.

 Can authors ask to exclude reviewers?

 Authors may enter the names of potential peer reviewers they wish to exclude from consideration in the peer review of their manuscript.
 The editorial team will respect these requests so long as this does not interfere with the objective and thorough assessment of the submission.

 The majority of Journal of Engineering submissions are evaluated by 3 external reviewers, but it is up to the Academic Editor to determine the number of reviews required.

 When reviews have been received, authors may see the status “Required Reviews Complete.”
 Please note that additional reviews may still be pending after this status is activated.